simdjson/simdjson/doc/ondemand.md

 ### Limitations of the On Demand Approach

 The On Demand approach has some limitations:

 * Because it operates in streaming mode, you only have access to the current element in the JSON document.
 Furthermore, the document is traversed in order so the code is sensitive to the order of the JSON nodes in the same manner as an event-based approach (e.g., SAX).
+(The one exception to this is field lookup, which is more *performant* when the order of lookups matches the order of fields in the document, but which will still work with out-of-order fields, with a performance hit.)
 * The On Demand approach is less safe than DOM: we only validate the components of the JSON document that are used and it is possible to begin ingesting an invalid document only to find out later that the document is invalid.
 Are you fine ingesting a large JSON document that starts with well formed JSON but ends with invalid JSON content?

 There are currently additional technical limitations which we expect to resolve in future releases of the simdjson library: